 However, many airlines will require an obese passenger to purchase a second seat if they cannot meet certain guidelines like comfortably fitting in the seat with both armrests down.

-Which Airlines Have the Widest Seats?
+Airlines With the Widest Seats

 Most of JetBlue’s seats are 18.4-inch seats wide, with the narrowest being 18 inches wide.